 How to submit your application

-Applications should be submitted to the Graduate School Office by the closing date to be considered in that quarterly round.
+Applications should be submitted to the PGR Support team (firstname.lastname@example.org) no later than the closing date to be considered in that quarterly round.

 The completed application form must include:

 - the date or date range of the event

 - details of the event

 Please ensure all relevant sections are completed.
 Applications without a supporting statement will not be considered.
 Late applications can only be considered in the following round of the same financial year.

 Please complete a separate form for each activity, unless two elements coincide in time and place, for example conference and fieldwork.

 Travel outside of Edinburgh requires submission of the Travel Risk Assessment: TRA1-CV19 form to the Director of PGR Programmes (email@example.com) at least two weeks prior to the date of travel.
 You should refer to the Restarting Business Travel flowchart before submission and await risk assessment approval before you travel.
 The risk assessment should be submitted regardless of whether your funding application is approved.

 We recommend you use the University's free travel insurance where applicable.